eosnetworkfoundation/grant-framework/applications/CETF.md

 ### Ecosystem Fit

 - Where and how does your project fit into the ecosystem?

-  Fits on every chain running on EOSIO.
+  Fits on every chain that runs on EOSIO and has a DEX.

 - Who is your target audience?

   Phase 2
 1. Existing investors in the ecosystem.
 2. Investors without prior exposure to crypto.

 Phase 3
 1. Fund managers.
 2. Investors without prior exposure to crypto.
 3. Existing investors in crypto.

 - Are there any other projects similar to yours in the EOSIO ecosystem?

   No.

 - If not, are there similar projects in related ecosystems?

   Yes, each major chain has their own asset management protocol.
 All of them listed in the attached Pitch Deck.

 ## Team